smlsvnssn/ouml/README.md

 Performs cloning of most common types, including `Array` and typed arrays, `Map`, `Set`, `Date`, `Node` and objects.
 Defaults to deep cloning, set `deep` to `false` for shallow cloning.
 Tries to preserve `prototype` when cloning objects, but may fail in untested edge cases.
 Handles circular references.
 Does not clone functions.
 Use with some caution 🤫.

-The native `structuredClone` is slower for small stuctures, faster for big, but it errors on functions, and doesn't preserve prototype.
+The native `structuredClone` is slower for small structures, faster for big, but it errors on functions, and doesn't preserve prototype.
 Choose wisely!

 #### ö.immutable( v, deep? = true ) → immutable value

-Returns a freezed clone of `v`.
+Returns an immutable clone of `v`.
 Set `deep` to `false` to make only top level immutable.

 #### ö.id( v ) → v